 2. Revisit your products in your closet.
 You may discover that your old ace products no longer yield the same results.
 There are a number of products on the market today that may work better during your transition.

 3. Don’t just hide your natural hair under extensions.
-Some women decide to get through the tough part of the transition process by hiding their hair under a wig.
+Some women decide to get through the canada no prescription viagra tough part of the transition process by hiding their hair under a wig.
 Neglecting your fragile multi-texture hair is asking for damage.
 Seek out a professional stylist who services natural hair clients for advice about how to manage your hair until you are ready for the chop.
 And of course, seek out natural hair communities for ongoing support.

 Beauty note: I asked Mikki Taylor (who inspired me to write one of my popular posts Black Celebrity Beauty ID: Kerry Washington’s Nude Lipsticks) “what beauty advice would you give a makeup newbie who just did ‘the big chop’?”
 She responded so graciously: